lac-dcc/DropletSearch/README.md

 # Droplet Search

 Droplet Search is a technique to optimize machine learning kernels, based on the coordinate descent algorithm.
+This algorithm is currently part of Apache TVM (For more details, see this <a href="https://github.com/apache/tvm/pull/14683">PR</a>).
 To know more about it, you can take a look into [this paper](https://homepages.dcc.ufmg.br/~michaelcanesche/paper/droplet_paper.pdf).

 <p align="center">
   <img alt="logo" src="./docs/DropletSearch.png" width="30%" height="auto"/><br>